Makira Natural Park: People

+Surrounding the strictly protected core area, more than 350,000 hectares of community-managed forest are administered by approximately 80 local community associations known as Communautés de Base (COBAs), which have signed forest-management transfer contracts (Gestion Contractualisée des Forêts, GCF) with the Government of Madagascar.
+These COBAs play a central role in management, alternative-livelihood activities (such as improved agroforestry and value-chain support for vanilla, clove, cocoa and raffia), and participatory ecological monitoring.
+Around 90,000 people live in approximately 120 villages within or adjacent to the project area.

-The human population of Makira Natural Park is predominantly of the Betsimisaraka and Tsimihety peoples, almost all of whom in the region are agriculturalists who grow their own crops.
-These include subsistence crops like rice and cassava as well as cash crops like vanilla and cloves.
+The human population in and around Makira Natural Park is predominantly of the Betsimisaraka and Tsimihety ethnic groups, almost all of whom are agriculturalists growing their own crops.
+These include subsistence crops such as rice and cassava, as well as cash crops such as vanilla and cloves.
 Local people also subsist on hunting and gathering, harvesting wildlife, honey, botanical ethnomedicines, and earth for consumption, with over 50% of people eating clay and riparian earth clods.
+The protein component of household diets in the region has been shown to depend in part on hunted wildlife.
+Reducing dependence on bushmeat through alternative protein sources (small livestock rearing, fisheries development and improved agricultural production) is therefore one of the principal conservation strategies implemented around the park.

-The people of Makira Natural Park are predominantly observant of traditional Malagasy religion who worship Zanahary, with Christianity being the second most common identity (though with 98% of the region's Christians still practicing traditional Malagasy religion as part of their spirituality).
+The people of the Makira region are predominantly observant of traditional Malagasy religion and worship Zanahary, with Christianity being the second most common identity, though approximately 98% of the region's Christians still practise traditional Malagasy religion as part of their spirituality.